 What makes fruits and vegetables so beneficial for health?

-As well as vitamins and minerals that are essential for life, fruits and vegetables also contain a good source of fibre, which has been shown to help reduce the risk of heart disease, type 2 diabetes, high cholesterol and balance blood sugar levels as well as maintain a healthy weight and promoting good digestion (3).
-Fibre is lacking in the average UK diet, with most only achieving 75% of the recommended intake (4).
+As well as vitamins and minerals that are essential for life, fruits and vegetables also contain a good source of fibre, which has been shown to help reduce the risk of heart disease, type 2 diabetes, high cholesterol and balance blood sugar levels as well as maintain a healthy weight and promoting good digestion.

-Certain phytonutrients have also been linked to specific health conditions such as lutein and zeaxanthin (found in yellow and green vegetables), which have been shown to help protect against age related macular degeneration (leading cause of blindness in older people) (5).
+Certain phytonutrients have also been linked to specific health conditions such as lutein and zeaxanthin (found in yellow and green vegetables), which have been shown to help protect against age related macular degeneration (leading cause of blindness in older people).

 Of course, the other significant factor here is that if you’re eating 10-a-day then the chances are you have a very healthy diet and are more likely to lead a healthier lifestyle, which will increase your protection against diseases as well as help you maintain a healthy weight (a risk factor for many diseases).